-Cheakamus Lake may best be known as that beautiful turquoise Whistler lake glistening in the backdrop of any photo taken on Whistler Mountain in the summer.
+Cheakamus Lake Hike goes to what may best be known as that beautiful turquoise Whistler lake glistening in the backdrop of any photo taken on Whistler Mountain in the summer.
 But locals know that because of its low lying location, Cheakamus Lake is a great option for late spring or early summer hiking in Whistler.
 And because it’s an easy hike, it’s an ideal way to warm up those hiking legs.
-For those wishing to get their pins in peak form before summer arrives, check out this blog post by Meaghan Sutter, founder of Peak Training Whistler.

 The hike itself is incredibly accessible with very little elevation gain – only 80 meters (or just 20 floors according to my fitness app) over the 14 kilometers – and took us two hours and 20 minutes roundtrip.